Duckieray/TCG_CustomTextureReplacer/README.md

 ```

 `meshHint` narrows the auto mesh selection by name (case-insensitive). `materialHints` prioritises materials whose names contain each hint.
 If the loader still cannot determine a unique mesh or enough materials, it logs a warning so you can fall back to explicit names.

+`shelfCount` (optional) clamps how many instances of the mesh stay active for each parent shelf/root.
+Extra duplicates are deactivated, newly spawned copies respect the same limit, and omitting the key (or setting `-1`) leaves the original layout untouched.
 ## Editing Card Metadata

 Create a `CardOverrides.json` with the following structure: